tuoharju/Documents/SecurityPolicy.md

 ### Postituspalvelu Navakka

-We are using [Postituspalvelu Navakka](http://www.postituspalvelunavakka.fi/) to send letters by post.
+We are using [Postituspalvelu Navakka](https://www.postituspalvelunavakka.fi/) to send letters by post.
 We have signed a Data Processing Agreement with them.

 ### Postmark

-We have signed a Data Processing Addendum with Postmark.
+We use [Postmark](https://postmarkapp.com/) to deliver email and have signed a Data Processing Addendum with them.
 For more information on Postmark's EU Data Protection policy, see https://postmarkapp.com/eu-privacy

-### SendinBlue

-We are currently routing some 10 - 20 % of the email traffic via [SendinBlue](https://www.sendinblue.com/).

 ### Tawk